ungoogled-software/ungoogled-chromium/BUILDING.md

 The build should work on the CPU architectures `amd64`, `i386`, `arm64`, and `armhf`.

+The final size of the sandbox with build artifacts is over 5 GB.
+On systems with enough RAM, it can be built entirely within `tmpfs` without swap memory.

 Install common requirements: `# apt install packaging-dev python3 python2 ninja-build`

 For Debian 9 (stretch):